 - Will I be charged for the scratch on the door?

 The truth is, the lease company expect a used car to come back at the end of the lease, most of which are going to be a few years old and covered a lot of miles.
 What they don’t expect is for the car to have hit a tree, been vandalised or neglected (i.e. not servicing the car correctly).

 What is fair wear and tear?

 Fair wear and tear is what the lease company expect to happen with day to day usage of your vehicle.
 A lot of it comes down to common sense, like scratches under 25mm where bare metal isn’t showing are OK.
-Luckily, the BVRLA have created a guide used throughout the leasing industry, which can help show you what is and what isn’t fair wear and tear which you can view here.
+Luckily, the BVRLA have created a guide used throughout the leasing industry, which can help show you what is and what isn’t fair wear and tear.
+Get in touch if you want a copy.